koltyakov/gosip/.github/ISSUE_TEMPLATE/bug_report.md

 Library version with the timestamp.

 **To Reproduce**
 Steps to reproduce the behavior.
-Code sample or a clonable temp repository link with scaffolding instructions.
+Code sample, or a clonable temp repository link with scaffolding instructions.

 **Expected behavior**
 A clear and concise description of what you expected to happen.